 These funds invest in debt and money market instruments such that the Macaulay duration* of the whole portfolio remains in between 3-6 months.

 These funds invest in debt and money market instruments such that the Macaulay duration* of the whole portfolio remains in between 6-12 months.

 Money Market Fund

-These open ended schemes invest in money market instruments having maturity of up to 1 year.
+These open-ended schemes invest in money market instruments having the maturity of up to 1 year.
 These schemes generally have a moderately low risk.

 Short Duration Fund

 Short duration funds invest in such a manner that the Macaulay duration* of the portfolio remains in between 1 year – 3 years and also these funds invest only in debt and money market instruments.

 These funds invest in debt and money market instruments such that the Macaulay duration* of the overall portfolio is between 3-4 years.
 These funds can be more volatile than any of the above-mentioned categories.

 Medium to Long Duration Fund